sibradzic/upp/README.md

       Dump all PowerPlay data to console

-      De-serializes PowerPlay binary data into a Python dictionary.
+      De-serializes PowerPlay binary data into a human-readable text output.
+For
-      For example:
+      example:

           upp --pp-file=radeon.pp_table dump

-      In standard mode all data will be dumped to console, where data hierarchy is indicated by indentation.
+      In standard mode all data will be dumped to console, where data tree hierarchy is indicated by indentation.

       In raw mode a table showing all hex and binary data, as well as variable names and values, will be dumped.

     Options:
-      -r, --raw / --no-raw  Show raw binary data
+      -r, --raw / --no-raw  Show raw binary data.
       -h, --help            Show this message and exit.

 Extracting PowerPlay table from Video ROM image: